The Axiom. Putting the 'Star' in 'Executive Star Liner.

-- Subverted, averted and played straight in Warhammer 40000.
-Imperial warships are described as having luxurious bridges and officer's quarters, but the crewmembers have tiny rooms that they have to share with far more people that would comfortably fit in them.
-The Eldar tend to play this straight, especially when it comes to their Craftworlds, but in the Craftworld's case its justified as they are giant Generation Ships that house the remaining Eldar population.
+- Subverted, averted and played straight in Warhammer 40,000.
+Imperial warships are described as having luxurious bridges and officer's quarters, but the crewmembers have tiny rooms that they have to share with far more people than would comfortably fit in them.
+The Eldar tend to play this straight, especially when it comes to their Craftworlds, but in the Craftworld's case it's justified as they are giant Generation Ships that house the remaining Eldar population.

 - Not to mention the fact that the human ships take so long to build, and they are so massive that there are entire colonies of degenerate humans inside, the inbred descendants of workers (and crewmembers) who got lost.
 Standard maintenance procedures include flooding the areas not inhabited by the crew with poison gas once a century or so in order to root out these colonies.